Jersey Zoo: Princess Royal Pavilion

-The Pavilion was opened by HRH Princess Anne in the 1970s, and serves as a conference centre, and classroom.
+The Pavilion was opened by Princess Anne in the 1970s, and serves as a conference centre, and classroom.
 The theatre shows films depicting the work of the trust, and also exhibits artwork.
 It highlights the work undertaken by the Trust around the world.

-The Pavilion also houses a number of species which are used for educational aspect of conservation.
-They include corn snakes, rainbow boas, milk snakes, New Guinea blue-tongued skinks, giant African land snails, giant millipedes, Madagascar hissing cockroaches, and Macleays spectre, a large stick insect.

 The Gaherty Reptile and Amphibian Centre

 The reptile house is the home of many species of reptiles and amphibians.
 The Gaherty Reptile and Amphibian Centre was so named because of a gift from Canadian philanthropist Geoff Gaherty.
+Around sixty percent of the species are not on public display.
+Those that are include: